 The studies included were conducted in the USA, UK, China, Germany, Singapore, the Netherlands, and Romania.
 More importantly, many of the studies were performed on students doing group projects.
-It is preferable to conduct these studies in other contexts, mainly with non-WEIRD, non-student samples.
+It would be preferable to conduct studies in other contexts, including non-WEIRD, non-student samples.
 The many moderators that we tried to highlight were not investigated enough or were not investigated at all.
-We recommend that researchers methodically record all the data relating to the context of the exercise, in particular the time allocated to participants, the type of task, the number of participants per group, and the individual characteristics of the participants (demographics, type of recruitment, randomization of the participants in groups or not, etc.).
+We recommend that researchers methodically record all the data relating to the context of the creative activity, in particular the time allocated to participants, the type of task, the number of participants per group, and the individual characteristics of the participants (demographics, type of recruitment, randomization of the participants in groups or not, etc.).

 Interpretations and Implications